Infections Trend Down Along East Coast Of Australia

 Hosptialisations have plateaued with 1,649 patients admitted to NSW hospitals with Covid, including 100 in intensive care.

-Stay up-to-date on the latest news with Australia Today's Morning Agenda with Natarsha Belling - keeping you in the loop with news as it hits
+Stay up-to-date on the latest news with The Hobart Briefing - keeping you in the loop with news as it hits

 Victoria